eliranbi/MadridLabDocumentation/workbooks/Intro/README copy.md

 name and task, and should be easy to locate and use.the snippets code foe the lab.

+In later steps, a **/snippets** folder will be added here, during a git checkout step.
+This folder will contain a collection of copy/paste fragments to simplify making the required source code changes in the labs.
+They are labeled by lab name and task, and should be easy to locate and use.

 ### Tools used in labs

 In this lab we will use the following tools :

-1. The **MFP** mfpdev Command Line Interface (CLI) to interact with the MobileFirst Platform, create projects, create adapters, deploy to the mfp server, view our mfp console etc.
+1. The MFP Command Line Interface (CLI) to interact with the MobileFirst Plaform, create projects, create adapters, deploy to the mfp server, view our mfp console etc.

 2. Your choice of IDE to edit the code.
-The **Brackets IDE** was used throughout these labs and can be downloaded from here : <http://brackets.io>.
+The Brackets IDE was used throughout these labs and can be downloaded from here : <http://brackets.io>.
 Brackets is a modern, open source text editor that understands web design.
 You can also use the Brackets Extension manager to install additional plugins for